Stonepeople/Intro_to_R/README.md

 ```

-### Chapter 5 filtering and analysing your data
+### Chapter 4 analysing your data

-  [Chapter 5](https://youtu.be/iUbxpQ9mjEg?t=2672) goes into a more complex, but very powerful, element of filtering which allows you to filter by parts of a word, or for lists of terms.
+  [Chapter 4](https://youtu.be/iUbxpQ9mjEg?t=1798) is about making the equivalent of a pivot table, and using a filter to view only the data you want to analyse

   Now let's read in another of the datasets we imported at the start - the pollutant release data.

 ```{r eval=FALSE, include=TRUE}